aws/s2n-tls/tests/integrationv2/README.md

 ## s2nd / s2nc

-You may have to add a flag to s2nc/s2nd to allow that feature from the command line.
-If at all possible use long options, and use the same option in s2nc as s2nd.
-This attempts to limit the differences between the two.
-If you are able to setup the option similar to how an OpenSSL derivitive works, that will make things easier in the long run.
-An example of this is '-reconnect' in OpenSSL and '-r' in S2N.
+You may have to add a command line flag to s2nc.c or s2nd.c for your feature.
+Use long options if possible, and use the same option name in both s2nc.c and s2nd.c.
+If you are able to use an option name similar to the OpenSSL name, please do.
+This reduces complexity across TLS providers.

+An example of similar naming is '-reconnect' in OpenSSL and '-r' in S2N.
 Both have a hardcoded value of 5 reconnects.
 The point is to remove logic from the test, and make the providers act as similar as possible.

 ## Control the provider from the test

-To tell the provider you want to excersize some functionality you can add an option to the ProviderOptions object, or you can pass extra_flags data.
-If multiple providers need to know about your option, choose the ProviderOptions method.
-If your option is specific to one provider, just pass extra_flags.
+If you are testing a feature which is similar across all TLS providers, add an option to the ProviderOptions object in `common.py`.
+If this feature is specific to a single provider, you can use the `extra_flags` option.

-For example, during session resumption we need to tell various clients and server to resume a session multiple times.
+For example, to test the session resumption feature we need to tell various clients and servers to resume a session multiple times.
 To do this we added the 'reconnect' and 'reconnects_before_exit' options to the ProviderOptions object.
-But with dynamic thresholds we simply pass the '-D' argument as an extra flag to s2n.
+But with the dynamic threshold feature we simply pass the '-D' argument as an `extra_flag` to s2n.

-In each provider that supports client authentication, you need to check if the flag is set, and create a command line option for that particular provider.
-You can also add logic checks, e.g with client authenticate the client must have a certificate to send.
+In each provider that supports your feature you need to check if the flag is set, and create a command line option for that particular provider.
+You can also add logic checks, e.g with client authentication the client must have a certificate to send.
 Otherwise the test will fail.